-1. How would the amendments to Hungary’s Act CCIV of 2011 on national higher education affect CEU’s operations in Hungary?
+1. I hear Hungary has introduced new legislation that impacts CEU.
+How would the amendments to Hungary’s Act CCIV of 2011 on national higher education affect CEU’s operations in Hungary?

 2. Is it true that CEU does not comply with Hungarian higher education regulations?